 The fat loss supplement industry is currently a several billion dollar businesses.
 People are looking to lose weight in increasing numbers.
 The industry itself is estimated at around 20 billion dollars a year.
 However, not all of the fat burning supplements are as effective as they are advertised.
 In fact, some of them can harm you in the long run.

-That is why supplementing with carnitine has been proven as a viable alternative on the market.
+That is why supplementing with L-carnitine as a pre-workout has been proven as a viable alternative on the market.
 It shares a lot of potential benefits with stimulant based supplements, but with improved pharmacokinetics.
 It does not target the adrenal glands making them increase adrenaline production.
 Instead, it transfers the stored fast into the cell’s mitochondria.

 And on top of it all, it’s not just a regular fat burner supplement.
 It increases your metabolic rate and can even build muscle mass at the same time.
 If you are planning on using carnitine, in the long run, it is definitely a good idea.